Equipment I use for painting en plein air

 I use a variety of brushes including hog and synthetic but I always have a range of these on me in pointed round, long square and filbert.
 They are the brushes I use most regularly and have a lovely softness too them so you can work over initial layers alla prima without disturbing them.

 I love my airtight metal brush washer for transporting my Zest-it solvent around with me.
-It either hangs on the hook supplied with my Sienna Pochade or it sits in a compartment in my french easel.
+It either hangs on the hook supplied with my Sienna Pochade or it sits in a compartment in my French easel.